 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-1. A Contractor [In addition to the continual internal assessment required pursuant to regulation 50(4), a][A] Contractor shall [also periodically] conduct [or commission a formal] performance assessments of its Environmental Management and Monitoring Plan, [in accordance with this Regulation[, the applicable Standard and taking into consideration the applicable Guideline]].
-In conducting such a performance assessment of the Environmental Management and Monitoring Plan, the Contractor shall [, using an Independent Auditor,] assess
+1. In addition to the continual internal assessment required pursuant to regulation 50(4), a Contractor shall conduct or commission a formal performance assessments of its Environmental Management and Monitoring Plan, in accordance with this Regulation, the applicable Standard and taking into consideration the applicable Guideline.
+In conducting such a performance assessment of the Environmental Management and Monitoring Plan, the Contractor shall [, using an Independent Auditor,] assess: …

+4(e) the results of the independent auditor’s assessment.

 Please indicate the rationale for the proposal.
 [150-word limit]